Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment Options for Stage I Uterine Sarcoma

-Treatment options for stage I uterine sarcoma include the following:
+Treatment options for stage I uterine sarcoma include:

 A nonrandomized Gynecologic Oncology Group study examined the effect of pelvic radiation therapy on patients with stage I and II carcinosarcomas.
 Patients who had pelvic radiation therapy had a significant reduction in tumor recurrences within the radiation treatment field but no alteration in survival.[